-These statements report that the City's net position decreased during FY 2020-21.
-The decrease was primarily due to the recording of depreciation of prior years' contributed capital assets.
+These statements report that the City's net position increased during FY 2021-22.
+The increase was primarily due to the recording of operating and capital grants and contributions received.

 Reporting the City's Most Significant Funds: Governmental Fund Financial Statements